WValleyy/DL3/README.md

 This guide provides instructions on how to download the model checkpoint from Google Drive and save it to the `/kaggle/working/` directory in a Kaggle notebook.

-## Prerequisites

-- Ensure that the Kaggle notebook has internet access enabled.

 ## Instructions
 ```python
 import requests